Alliance of Hope

 Gary’s website provides a range of resources on grief and healing, including the Good Grief mini-course that some of our members have drawn benefit from.

-https://griefanonymous.com Grief Anonymous is a grief support organization dedicated to assisting those grieving the loss of a loved one.
+https://griefanonymous.com Grief Anonymous is a grief support organization dedicated to assisting those grieving a loved one's loss.
 We are an established, USA-based, global grief support online organization.
 Grief Anonymous supports local community-based support group meetings that are designed to help our members.

 Grief Share is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.

-Formally GYST.COM - Get Your Shit Together in 2013 to help people complete end-of-life planning like wills, living wills and advance care directives, wrangling your money and getting the right insurance to be less vulnerable and more prepared.
-I sure wasn’t when my husband was killed in an accident and it made an impossible time even harder.
-What can help before and after the ‘shit hits the fan’ is in my new book, What Matters Most: The Get Your Shit Guide to Wills, Money, Insurance and Life’s “What-Ifs”.
-A Resource to Explore, document and share all your health, legal, funeral and legacy decisions in an end-of-life plan.
+Formally GYST.COM - Get Your Shit Together in 2013 to help people complete end-of-life planning like wills, living wills, advance care directives, wrangling your money, and getting the right insurance to be less vulnerable and more prepared.
+I sure wasn’t when my husband was killed in an accident, and it made an impossible time even harder.
+What can help before and after the ‘shit hits the fan’ is in my new book, What Matters Most: The Get Your Shit Guide to Wills, Money, Insurance, and Life’s “What-Ifs.”
+A Resource to Explore, document, and share all your health, legal, funeral, and legacy decisions in an end-of-life plan.
 Make it easier for a family in the future.

-When it comes to dealing with grief, it can be a challenge to find the resources we need to educate ourselves and our loved ones on what is happening and how to best keep going forward.
+When dealing with grief, it can be a challenge to find the resources we need to educate ourselves and our loved ones on what is happening and how to keep going forward.

 https://griefdiaries.com Real people.
 Real stories.
 Real hope.

 Dedicated to bringing you comfort, understanding, and hope through books, videos, podcasts, resources, events, social media & so much more!